-Eye Exams in Laguna Hills, San Clemente, and Orange, CA
+Eye Exams in Orange County, CA

 Routine eye exams are essential to detect problems in your ocular health that you may be completely unaware of (such as glaucoma or cataracts) and allow for early detection, diagnosis, and treatment.
 Adults with normal eye exam findings should have their eyes checked every two to four years, depending on their age.
 Your eye doctor will let you know during your appointment what the appropriate eye exam schedule is for your individual vision care needs.
 Frequent visits may be necessary if you are being treated for a specific eye condition.

 A comprehensive routine eye exam at Harvard Eye Associates includes: